ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 }
 ```

-We could introduce separate interfaces for our getters and setters here, or in a more abstract sense for the ones
+We could introduce separate interfaces for our getters and setters here, or in a more abstract sense one for the
-mutating state and another for the ones changing it.
-The object could stay the same, we only need to extract interfaces
+methods mutating state and another for the ones only reading it.
+The object could stay the same, we only need to
-of the corresponding methods.
-The migration to the new component bootstrap mechanism is a great time to think about this
+extract interfaces of the corresponding methods.
+The migration to the new component bootstrap mechanism is a great time
-as well, especially if we need to introduce a new abstraction layer anyways, i.e. due to the need of a legacy-proxy.
+to think about this as well, especially if we need to introduce a new abstraction layer anyways, i.e. due to the need
+of a legacy-proxy.

 ```php
 interface WriteActions